AlessandraMorita/tiktokclone/README.md

 # Tiktok clone
 ### Introduction

 This is a React web application.
-It clones Tiktok's basic functions.
+It clones Tiktok's basic functions and is the project of the course 'Jornada Fullstack - EBAC'.

 Contents
 ========